-- the Renewable Energy Directive recast1; - Commission Implementing Regulation (EU) 2022/996 of 14 June 2022 on rules to verify sustainability and greenhouse gas emissions saving criteria and low indirect land-use change-risk criteria; - the Commission Delegated Regulation 2023/1185 of 10.02.2023 supplementing Directive (EU) 2018/2001 of the European Parliament and of the Council by establishing a minimum threshold for greenhouse gas emissions savings of recycled carbon fuels and by specifying a methodology for assessing greenhouse gas emissions savings from renewable liquid and gaseous transport fuels of non-biological origin and from recycled carbon fuels; - the Annex to the aforementioned Commission Delegated Regulation; and - the Commission Delegated Regulation 2023/1184 of 10.02.2023 supplementing Directive (EU) 2018/2001 of the European Parliament and of the Council by establishing a Union methodology setting out detailed rules for the production of renewable liquid and gaseous transport fuels of non-biological origin.
+- the Revised Directive EU/2018/20011; - Commission Implementing Regulation (EU) 2022/996 of 14 June 2022 on rules to verify sustainability and greenhouse gas emissions saving criteria and low indirect land-use change-risk criteria; - the Commission Delegated Regulation 2023/1185 of 10.02.2023 supplementing Revised Directive EU/2018/2001 of the European Parliament and of the Council by establishing a minimum threshold for greenhouse gas emissions savings of recycled carbon fuels and by specifying a methodology for assessing greenhouse gas emissions savings from renewable fuels of non-biological origin and from recycled carbon fuels; - the Annex to the aforementioned Commission Delegated Regulation; and - the Commission Delegated Regulation 2023/1184 of 10.02.2023 supplementing Revised Directive EU/2018/2001 of the European Parliament and of the Council by setting out detailed rules for the production of renewable fuels of non-biological origin.

-1 Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources (recast); OJ L 328, 21.12.2018, p.
+1 Revised Directive EU/2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources (recast); OJ L 328, 21.12.2018, p.
 82 and Directive (EU) 2023/2413 of the European Parliament and of the Council of 18 October 2023 amending Directive (EU) 2018/2001, Regulation (EU) 2018/1999 and Directive 98/70/EC as regards the promotion of energy from renewable sources, and repealing Council Directive (EU) 2015/652